 There are some smaller companies (at least from a tennis perspective) involved in the sport as well, but they usually only have the budget for one or two big guys.
 Examples include Roger Federer and Kei Nishikori with Uniqlo, and Stan Wawrinka with Yonex.

 Not every player utilizes their sleeves for additional sponsorship revenue, but this is another way to make money.
-These deals are not always extremely lucrative, but it will buy a small space on a player’s sleeve that will be prominently seen during matches.
+These deals are not always extremely lucrative, but they will buy a small space on a player’s sleeve that will be prominently seen during matches.
 To pull this off, the player’s clothing sponsor must be fine with the move as well.

 Racquets also are a great opportunity for players to make some extra money.
 This is a pretty expensive piece of equipment that casual players will invest in if they see their favorite player using something they like.
 Even though a lot of professional tennis racquets are customized for that particular player, it still makes an impact on people watching the game to go out and buy that model.